 Only discrete data will be used for ammonia assessments.
-Total ammonia nitrogen discrete samples must be paired with concurrently measured in situ pH and temperature data, as applicable.
+Total ammonia nitrogen discrete samples must be paired with concurrently measured in situ pH and temperature data, as applicable unless ammonia data falls below minimum criterion from APC&EC Rule 2.512(A)-(C).